“Partituras del Balsas” CD-ROM Release

 “Partituras del Balsas”

-The CD-ROM “Partituras del Balsas” will be proudly presented by the government of the State of Guerrero through its Ministry of Culture.
+The CD-ROM “Partituras del Balsas” was proudly presented by the government of the State of Guerrero through its Ministry of Culture.
 This disc is an edition of 150 music scores from Tierra Caliente of the Balsas River Basin, a cultural region that includes parts of Guerrero, Michoacán and the State of Mexico.

 Why a CD-ROM instead of a printed notebook?